-In the summer of 1842 these lovers certainly and carefully planned their escape, surely detailing every trail, bend and river they would encounter and need to traverse on their journey to freedom.
-On the early days of July, of that same year, they took two horses and rode them southward, hoping to leave Texas behind and reach safe havens beyond the Mexican border.
+In the summer of 1848, and perhaps for years before, these two lovers carefully planned their escape, surely detailing every trail, bend, and river they would encounter and need to traverse on their journey to freedom.
+In early July of that same year, they took two horses and rode them southward, hoping to leave Texas behind and reach safe havens beyond the Mexican border.

 They made their way towards Mexican territory, but as they reached the Lavaca river they were intercepted and pursued by a group of slave hunters, unscrupulous employees of a highly profitable profession.
-Slave hunters caught up with them and quickly surrounded them.
+They were quickly surrounded.
 They stood no chance and received no mercy.
-Romeo in this story was lynched.
-His body was returned to the place whence authorities claimed he had “stolen” his enslaved wife.
-His body was then hung and displayed as a public reminder (and threat) to all others who hoped or braved or even thought to run away.
-In this story, fugitive Juliet faced an unimaginable fate.
-Tortured and robbed of the freedom she almost secured for herself, she was forcibly returned to her ruthless enslaver.
-The rest of her story still remains hidden, silent, until it is found, and told.
+The Romeo of this story was lynched.
+His body was returned to the place where authorities claimed he had “stolen” his enslaved wife.
+His body was then hung and displayed as a public reminder and threat to all others who hoped, braved, or even thought to run away.
+In this story, Juliet faced an unimaginable fate.
+Tortured and robbed of the freedom she almost secured for herself across a Mexican frontier, she was forcibly returned to her ruthless enslaver.
+The rest of her story remains hidden, silent, until it is found, and told.

-The report of this couple’s story is but a fragment, a tiny visible thread in the vastly unknown tapestry of the lives and experiences of thousands of women, men and children who faced, fought, resisted and survived (or failed to) enslavement in Texas.
-It offers us a window into the vibrant, diverse and porous composite that was Texas, during a time when freedom existed just a few miles South, and the unyielding institution of slavery thrived and consolidated on its opposite sides.
+The report of this couple’s story is but a fragment, a tiny visible thread in the vast unknown tapestry of the lives and experiences of thousands of women, men, and children who faced, fought, resisted and survived (or failed to survive) enslavement in Texas.
+It offers us a window into the vibrant, diverse and porous composite that was Texas, during a time when the institution of slavery thrived and consolidated on this side of the border, and freedom existed just a few miles south, on the other side.

-This fragmented record of love and loss on the Texas borderlands, has kindled many questions regarding love, romance, intimacy, courtship and marriage for me and my work on the lives of people enslaved in Texas.
-Did these forces and actions shaped the experiences of people of African, Mexican and Native descent who forged relations, or any type of love bond (romantic or not) with each other during the extensive period when Texas held zealously to the institution of slavery?
-How?
-To what extent?
-Were these bonds similar or different from bonds forged in non-borderland spaces?
+This fragmented record of love and loss on the Texas borderlands has kindled many questions regarding love, friendship, romance, intimacy, courtship and marriage for me and my work on the lives and experiences of people enslaved in Texas.
+These forces and actions shaped the experiences of people of African, Mexican, and Native descent who forged relations, or any type of love bond (romantic or otherwise) with each other during the extensive period when Texas held zealously to the institution of slavery.
+Were these bonds similar or different from those forged in non-borderland spaces?
 Love, across a rich and diverse borderland, wedged between slavery and freedom, was assuredly a complex, power-wielding force; a force that inarguably needs further study.